Challenging claims of "elliptic flow" by comparing azimuth quadrupole and jet-related angular correlations from Au-Au collisions at $\sqrt{s_{NN}} = $ 62 and 200 GeV: Discussion

 \subsection{Jet correlation systematics}

-Figure~\ref{mike} shows data for the SS 2D peak (left) and AS 1D peak (right) amplitudes scaled by factor ($n_{ch}/N_{bin}$) to determine the ratio of nominally jet-related covariances to number of initial-state \nn binary collisions rather than final-state hadrons.
+Figure~\ref{mike} shows data for the SS 2D peak (left) and AS 1D peak (right) amplitudes scaled by factor ($n_{ch}/N_{bin}$) to determine the ratio of nominally jet-related covariances to number of initial-state \nn\ binary collisions rather than final-state hadrons.
 The data are plotted vs fractional cross section to emphasize an important point.
-Within the lower 50\% of the total cross section the SS and AS data agree precisely with binary-collision scaling as expected for dijet production in transparent \auau collisions, supporting the dijet interpretation.
+Within the lower 50\% of the total cross section the SS and AS data agree precisely with binary-collision scaling as expected for dijet production in transparent \auau\ collisions, consistent with the dijet interpretation.
 The most-probable jets emerge from the lowest-energy partons that can appear as jets in the final state (approximately 3 GeV), as demonstrated in Refs.~\cite{porter2,porter3,ppprd,fragevo,anomalous}.
-Such low-energy partons (serving as ``Brownian probes''~\cite{anomalous}) should be most susceptible to a dense, stongly-interacting medium.
-The data are consistent with no jet modification or medium formation in the more-peripheral half of the total cross section.
+Such low-energy partons should be most susceptible to a dense, strongly-interacting medium(serving in some sense as ``Brownian probes''~\cite{anomalous}).
+The data are consistent with no jet modification or medium formation over the more-peripheral half of the total cross section.

-Just above the 50\% point (``sharp transition'') the jet-related amplitudes increase substantially relative to the constant GLS trend, the deviation described as ``anomalous centrality variation'' in Ref.~\cite{anomalous}.
-But the increase remains consistent with pQCD calculations incorporating modification of fragmentation functions in more-central \auau collisions that conserves the parton energy within resolved jets~\cite{fragevo,jetspec}.
-The fragment yield increase at lower $p_t$ (e.g., 0.5 GeV/c) is precisely {\em anti}\,correlated with so-called ``jet suppression'' at larger $p_t$ (e.g., 10 GeV/c)~\cite{hardspec}.
-Jet modification in more-central collisions is not suppression of jet number but rather {\em redistribution} of fragment number along the jet axis from higher \pt to lower $p_t$~\cite{fragevo}.
-We conclude that some aspects of parton fragmentation to minimum-bias jets inferred from spectrum analysis and 2D model fits to $p_t$-integral angular correlations remain consistent with a pQCD jet description from \pp to central \auau collisions.
+Just above the 50\% point (``sharp transition'') the jet-related amplitudes increase substantially relative to the constant GLS trend, the behavior described as ``anomalous centrality variation'' in Ref.~\cite{anomalous}.
+But the increase remains consistent with pQCD calculations incorporating modification of fragmentation functions in more-central \auau\ collisions that conserves the parton energy within resolved jets~\cite{fragevo,jetspec}.
+The fragment yield increase at lower $p_t$ (e.g.\ 0.5 GeV/c) is precisely anticorrelated with so-called ``jet suppression'' at larger $p_t$ (e.g.\ 10 GeV/c)~\cite{hardspec}.
+The jet modification in more-central collisions is not suppression of jet number but rather {\em redistribution} of fragment number along the jet axis from higher \pt\ to lower $p_t$~\cite{fragevo}.
+We conclude that some aspects of parton fragmentation to minimum-bias jets inferred from spectrum analysis and 2D model fits to $p_t$-integral angular correlations remain consistent with a pQCD jet description from \pp\ to central \auau\ collisions.